 “For example, a post-training meal should include carbs and protein within 30 to 60 minutes after training,” she suggests.
 “In your daily nutrition, focus on nutrient-dense foods that deliver carbs, fats, protein, and essential micronutrients like calcium and vitamin D to support your health and performance.
 Monitoring trends, such as race results, may provide insight into your energy availability over time.”

-Examples of foods that provide these nutrients include Greek yogurt, oatmeal, tart cherries, avocado toast, cottage cheese, Exactly What to Eat Before a Marathon.
+Examples of foods that provide these nutrients include Greek yogurt, oatmeal, tart cherries, avocado toast, cottage cheese, foods provide energy.

 The Bottom Line on Low Energy Availability